 We endeavour to apply investment restrictions on tobacco, controversial weapons, nuclear weapons, and fossil fuels for all investment options, except within Indexed Growth investment options.
-These restrictions are not applied within the NGS Self-Managed Direct Investment Option.

 The restrictions are also applied differently depending on whether we are investing directly, through an external investment manager or a pooled investment vehicle.
 Please refer to our Responsible Investment Policy which explains how the exclusions are defined and applied including, the exceptions applicable.